GenoX-Fome/funkin-utau/README.md

 -FNF but bad-CLF-

--Eteled-TheMaskedChris-

-send a lot of love to these creators!

 IMPORTANT NOTES:
 ---------------------

+*These notes were written for vanilla UTAU usage.
+OpenUTAU and other programs usage might be different.
 Some VoiceBanks like Pico and Monster needs to be lowed 2 octaves so they can sound normal, for do that follow this guide:

->1 Go to the "Edit" menu (In UTAU, ofc)
+>1 In UTAU, Go to the "Edit" menu

 >2 Select "Move Region by Number"